Keto Pumpkin Coffee Cake

 If you don’t have a super fine almond flour, you can certainly use what you have, just be sure to whisk the dry ingredients to break up any lumps.

 What is Oat Fiber?
-Is Oat Fiber Keto Friendly?
+Is Oat Fiber Keto?

-Oat Fiber is not the same as Oat Flour, which is made from grinding oats.
-Oat Fiber is made from grinding the outer husks of oats and is pure insoluble fiber.
-Insoluble fiber doesn’t dissolve in water and is not broken down in the digestive tract, so it has zero net carbs and is Keto friendly.
+Oat Fiber is made from grinding the outer husks of oats.
+How healthy is oat fiber?
+It’s pure insoluble fiber, which doesn’t dissolve in water and isn’t broken down in the digestive tract, so it has zero net carbs and is perfect for a Keto Diet.
+It helps give a more traditional texture and that’s why I use it so often.
+Check out all the Keto Oat Fiber Recipes you can make!

 pumpkin coffee cake slices stacked closeup